 This section outlines the different types of ISI inspection.
 More information on all types of inspection can be found in the ISI Inspection Framework.
 Schools can also access inspection information from the schools login area.

-Regulatory compliance inspections report on a school’s compliance with the Independent School Standards Regulations, and where applicable the National Minimum Standards for Boarding Schools and the Early Years Foundation Stage (EYFS).
+Regulatory Compliance Inspections report on a school’s compliance with the Independent School Standards Regulations, and where applicable the National Minimum Standards for Boarding Schools and the Early Years Foundation Stage (EYFS).
 These inspections result in a binary judgement of ‘met’ or ‘not met’ against each applicable standard.
 Focused Compliance Inspections cover key statutory requirement, in the absence of contrary indications.
 Safeguarding, welfare, health and safety are a priority for all inspections.

 Previous ISI inspection frameworks provided for other inspection types including Integrated Inspections, Standard Inspections and Interim Inspections.
-Each of these types of inspection reported against a different framework but covered provision and outcomes for pupils and regulatory compliance in a combined report.
+Each of these types of inspection reported against a different set of criteria but covered provision and outcomes for pupils and regulatory compliance in a combined report.
 Intermediate inspections of boarding and EYFS focused on the requirements for boarders and younger children.

 Questionnaires and feedback

-Parents and pupils are invited to complete confidential questionnaires ahead of an inspection.
+Pupils, parents and staff are invited to complete confidential questionnaires ahead of an inspection.
 The responses highlight areas for particular attention during the inspection.

 Confidential communications and disclosures for all inspections

 Staff may arrange confidential discussions with inspectors for any inspection by contacting the ISI office before the inspection.
 Before or during the inspection, parents and pupils may request confidential discussions with the inspectors by contacting email@example.com or calling 020 7600 0100.